Keyri-Co/xray/readme.md

 * `event_type`: The type of event logged, like "login", "signup", etc.

-* `deviceAge`: The age of the device ID in hours.
+* `deviceAge`: The age of the device ID for YOUR service in hours.
 Since misbehaving device IDs can be blocked, older device IDs are generally more trustworthy.

+* `globalDeviceAge`: The age of the device ID for ANY service in hours.

 Here's a typical decrypted response: